 Before buying land or a lot, make sure the property is accessible.
 Access roads and driveway permits must be approved by the Hocking/Fairfield County Engineer’s Office and must meet certain safety requirements.

 Check that you have access and necessary easements for installing electricity.
 You may also need to obtain a notarized easement from neighbors (and if they’re unwilling to grant it, you won’t have any recourse).

 Make sure your property is not in a flood zone and that you can get a health department permit for septic and water.
 Check existing easements and leases on the property such as oil and gas leases that limit access and construction on the site.

 Check the level and quality of the water table.
 The water quality across Hocking and Fairfield Counties varies considerably.
-Soil and water conditions will dictate the cost of the septic system, and these costs can vary between $10,000 to $35,000.
+Soil and water conditions will dictate the cost of the septic system, and these costs can vary.

 Don’t underestimate the cost and hassle of developing land into a site ready for construction.
 Log home kits look easy and affordable, but unwary buyers are soon faced with the realities and costs of constructing an access road or driveway and installing electricity, water and a septic system.
 Also, some kits do not include roofs, windows, doors or finished interiors.

 Investigate the financing costs, insurance and property taxes.
 Interest rates may be higher on second homes and property taxes on improved land are more expensive.